 The “España Vaciada” (Empty Spain) Phenomenon

-To understand why such offers exist in the first place, we need to get acquainted with the term España Vaciada, or “Empty Spain.”
+To understand why such offers exist, we need to get acquainted with the term España Vaciada, or “Empty Spain.”
 This is a socio-economic phenomenon describing the mass depopulation of vast parts of the country’s interior.
 Provinces like Teruel, Soria, Zamora, and many others have been losing their population for decades, as young people move to big cities and coastal areas in search of jobs and a better life.
 As a result, hundreds of picturesque villages are left with empty or dilapidated houses, and local municipalities are fighting for their survival.
-It is in this context that initiatives to attract new residents by offering properties at symbolic prices are born.
+In fact, 53% of Spanish municipalities have fewer than 500 inhabitants, and a staggering 90% of them are at risk of demographic extinction.
+It is in this context that initiatives to attract new residents are born, supported by significant government action like the €10 billion “Recovery, Transformation and Resilience Plan” aimed at tackling depopulation.
 Unlike in Italy, Spain does not have a single national program, but rather individual projects by separate municipalities.

-Main Conditions and Requirements
+Main Conditions and Requirements:

-- Financial Guarantee: Most municipalities require a deposit, which can range from €3,000 to €6,000.
+- Financial Guarantee: Most municipalities require a deposit, which can range from €3,000 to €6,000 (a common figure in similar Italian schemes is €5,000).
 This amount serves as a guarantee that you will fulfill your renovation commitment and is refunded upon successful completion.

 The Real Price Behind the Symbolic 1 Euro

 - Acquisition Costs: These include notary fees, property transfer tax (ITP – Impuesto de Transmisiones Patrimoniales), which varies between 6% and 10% of the property’s assessed value, and registration fees.
 These costs can easily amount to several thousand euros.
-For the security of your transaction, it’s advisable to consult with a local expert, a topic covered in our guide to a secure purchase in Spain.

 - Architectural and Project Costs: You will need a licensed local architect to prepare the renovation project and get it approved by the authorities.